Saving money in everyday life is easier than you think and who doesn’t love to have extra money when it’s really needed.

 Cable tv and satellite prices are only going up.
 Streaming services are becoming the norm today and with more and more companies offering their streaming services, the prices are very attractive now.
 This is definitely an area to do serious price shopping in.
 You can go from an average $100 a month to around $20 a month and have all the tv entertainment you would ever want to watch.

-Mr. G and I are in the process of figuring out our next step with cutting the cord.
+Mr. G and I are in the process of figuring out our next step by cutting the cord.
 We have been Directv users since the 1990s but the billing is starting to make us cringe when we look at it each month.
-Even though every year I call to check on promotions which still make our bill at $100 a month, the pricing is just getting out of hand.
-And now that Directv has announced they won’t be replacing or adding any new satellites and will be working toward on demand and streaming services.
+Even though every year I call to check on promotions that still make our bill at $100 a month, the pricing is just getting out of hand.
+And now that Directv has announced they won’t be replacing or adding any new satellites and will be working toward on-demand and streaming services.
+Check out my post on Cutting the Cord HERE.

 Check Your Subscriptions